The numpy.argmax()

 Use np.argmax()

-to find the index of the maximum value in the array.
+to find the index of the max value in a numpy array.

 import numpy as np